 Counseling Degrees and Programs in Florida

-In Florida, you will find that many colleges and universities offer counseling degree programs in at least one of the five main areas of counseling specialization: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+In Florida, many colleges and universities offer counseling degree programs in at least one of the five main areas of counseling specialization: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 To become a counselor in Florida in any of these areas, you will need to complete a degree at a school offering a program in your preferred area of specialization that also meets state counseling licensure requirements.
-There are a limited number of associate and bachelor’s degrees in counseling available but most Florida counseling degree programs are offered at the graduate level since that is often the minimum degree requirement for licensure.
+Florida has a limited number of associate and bachelor’s degrees in counseling as most counseling degree programs in the state are offered at the graduate level since that is usually the minimum degree requirement for licensure.
 Online and hybrid counseling degree programs are also available in Florida and can help make counseling education more accessible to working professionals or those who cannot attend classes in person.

-- There are 27 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Florida.1,2
+- There are 25 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Florida.1,2

-- Of the counseling schools in Florida, 0 offer an associate’s degree, 2 offer a bachelor’s degree, 6 offer a certificate, and 20 offer a master’s or advanced degree.1
+- Of the counseling schools in Florida, 2 offer an associate degree, 0 offer a bachelor’s degree, 3 offer a certificate, and 21 offer a master’s or advanced degree.1

-- 2 schools ranked in US News Best Student Counseling Programs 2019.4
+- 2 schools ranked in US News & World Report’s Best Student Counseling Programs 2022.3

-- Across 14 schools, 27 counseling programs are accredited by CACREP.2
+- Across 16 schools, 29 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Florida Counseling Schools and Programs

-The table below provides information about the public and not-for-profit four-year colleges and universities in Florida with programs in the five major areas of counseling: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-You can also sort the table by type of program offered, graduation rate, and net price per year.
+The table below provides information about the public and not-for-profit colleges and universities in Florida with programs in the five major areas of counseling: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 To learn more about the licensing process to become a counselor in Florida, visit our license requirements page.